SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

-The ``TrackedString`` structure and the ``value`` property do not provide an explicit access level modifier, and so they both receive the default access level of “internal”.
+The ``TrackedString`` structure and the ``value`` property do not provide an explicit access level modifier, and so they both receive the default access level of internal.
-However, the access level for the ``numberOfEdits`` property is marked with a ``private(set)`` modifier to indicate that the property should only be settable from within the same source file.
+However, the access level for the ``numberOfEdits`` property is marked with a ``private(set)`` modifier to indicate that the property should be settable only from within the same source file as the ``TrackedString`` structure's definition.
-The property's getter still has the default access level of “internal”, but its setter is now private to the source file in which ``TrackedString`` is defined.
+The property's getter still has the default access level of internal, but its setter is now private to the source file in which ``TrackedString`` is defined.
 This enables ``TrackedString`` to modify the ``numberOfEdits`` property internally, but to present the property as a read-only property